• Skip to primary navigation

 What is Tempera Paint Used For?

 Tempura paint is a great craft paint for kids.
-It works well for kids craft projects and home and in the classroom.
-It has great coverage on many materials such construction paper, canvas, fabric, wood, cardboard, and poster board.
+It works well for kids' craft projects and home and in the classroom.
+It has great coverage on many materials such as construction paper, canvas, fabric, wood, cardboard, and poster board.
 Water can be added to the craft paint to extend the drying time.

 Difference Between Tempera and Acrylic Paint